What is knitting tech editing? A complete guide for pattern designers

 You’ll want to send them a message to make sure they have room on their calendar.
 Some editors I know schedule months out because they are so booked up.

-A tech editor will probably ask you questions when you reach out to them, such as what types of patterns you’ll be designing, what file type you prefer to have edited, what your timeline is, etc.
+A tech editor will probably ask you several questions when you reach out to them, such as what types of patterns you’ll be designing, what file type you prefer to have edited, what your timeline is, etc.

 This is also a good opportunity to ask any questions you may have about their process or about tech editing/publication.